MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 ```

 For example, to mount a disk as fat, run:

 ```
 wsl --mount <Diskpath> -t vfat
 ```

 > [!NOTE]
-> To list the available filesystems in WSL2, run `cat /proc/filesystems`
+> To list the available filesystems in WSL2, run: `cat /proc/filesystems`

 ### Mouting a specific partition

-By default, WSL 2 attempts to mount the whole disk, to mount a specific partition, run:
+By default, WSL 2 attempts to mount the entire disk.
+To mount a specific partition, run:

 ```
 wsl --mount <Diskpath> -p <PartitionIndex>
 ```

-> [!NOTE]
-> This only works if the disk is either GPT or MBR.
+This only works if the disk is either MBR (Master Boot Record) or GPT (GUID Partition Table).
+[Read about partition styles - MBR and GPT](https://docs.microsoft.com/windows-server/storage/disk-management/initialize-new-disks#about-partition-styles---gpt-and-mbr).

 ### Specifying mount options